Residues of a tropical zeta function for convex domains: Acknowledgments

 \section{Acknowledgments}

-M.S. would like to thank Grigory Mikhalkin for his enduring encouragement and Dmitrii Korshunov for several inspiring communications.
+M.S. thanks Grigory Mikhalkin for his enduring encouragement and Dmitrii Korshunov for several inspiring communications, in particular for pointing out that \(L\) is the ``typical shape'' of a convex lattice polygon.
+He is especially grateful to Stanislav Shkolnikov, whose extensive numerical experiments revealed a structural issue in the lattice-point-counting mechanism, led to the completion of Section~\ref{sec_6}, and substantially simplified the coefficient \(C_L\).

 The work of E.L. and M.S. was supported by the Simons Foundation under grant SFI-MPS-T-Institutes-00007697 and by the Ministry of Education and Science of the Republic of Bulgaria under grant DO1-239/10.12.2024.
 E.L. gratefully acknowledges Cinvestav for a sabbatical leave during which this work was prepared and submitted, as well as the Institute for the Mathematical Sciences of the Americas (IMSA) at the University of Miami for its hospitality and support on several occasions during the preparation of this work.
+E.L. also thanks E.S. for assistance with the \LaTeX{} preparation of the manuscript and for valuable technical and practical support.

-N.S. would like to thank Fedor Petrov for the suggestion to use equiaffine invariants in this problem, and also the Young Russian Mathematics grant (2018--2020), within which it was planned to investigate the residue problem, which ultimately took six more years to complete.
+N.K. thanks Fedor Petrov for suggesting the use of equiaffine invariants in this problem.
+He also acknowledges the Young Russian Mathematics grant (2018--2020), under which the investigation of the residue problem began; its completion ultimately required six additional years.